 Big Thunder has had a long history of vandalism.
 Since its erection it has been painted yearly by many rival faculties, only to be repainted black by the engineers.
 In 2003/2004, the cannon was painted green four times in a row, including the slogan “Forestry” both on the cannon uprights and sidewalks surrounding the cannon grounds.
 This led to an estimated 1100 pounds of wood chips being spread in the forestry lounge.
 The cannon remained untouched for the rest of the year.

 In 1975, the foresters removed the cannon and placed it in Lake Tamblyn, but the engineers rebuilt it and rededicated it in 1976.
 Apparently the same happened in 78/79.
-It stayed relatively safe until a certain group of outdoorsy students filled it with concrete, tempting to silence it forever.
+It stayed relatively safe until a certain group of outdoorsy students filled it with concrete, attempting to silence it forever.
 But even that couldn’t deny Big Thunder: The end section was bored out and rendered operable, and then totally replaced in 1992.
 It underwent a full cosmetic restoration in 2000.
 In the past they used to say Big Thunder was unstoppable: its power was surpassed only by its fortitude.
-Despite surviving the ravages of time, Big Thunder is currently full of cement, and will need to be re-bored once again!
+Despite surviving the ravages of time, Big Thunder is currently full of cement, for safety reasons.

 Traditionally, the cannon is fired to signal the start of Frosh Orientation and Engineering Week.